Why You Should Include Pricing On Your Website

 And, by the way—if you want more personalized website advice, I’d love to work with you.
 Websites are my thing. 😉

 If you found this post helpful, don’t forget to SAVE it on Pinterest!
-And if you want a part two addressing how to price your services as a freelancer or creative entrepreneur, send me a message here to motivate me to write it!
+And if you want a part two addressing how to price your services as a freelancer or creative entrepreneur, send me a message here to motivate me to write it (or record a podcast episode about it)!

 Through what I like to call sales-focused storytelling, I'll help you find your brand's voice, perfectly position your offerings, develop your target market, and write copy that resonates with your ideal audience.
 And I'll do it all while keeping your personality at the forefront of every draft, to ensure that each word aligns with your true self.